- Industrial Clearances

 Interim Clearances for Industrial Personnel Clearance Applicants

 All applicants for a personnel security clearance submitted by a cleared contractor will be routinely considered for an interim eligibility.
-An interim eligibility is usually granted within five days after the clearance application is submitted.
+Effective August 1, 2016, Industry interim Secret determinations will be based on the following: Acceptable proof of citizenship, favorable review of a completed Standard Form 86, favorable review of local personnel, base, military police, medical, and security records as applicable, an appropriate investigation opened by the Investigation Service Provider, and favorable review of the Federal Bureau Investigations Criminal History Report (fingerprint report).
+The interim Secret determination will be processed after the Personnel Security Management Office for Industry submits the investigation request to the Office of Personnel Management and receives the fingerprint results.
 An interim eligibility will permit the individual to have access to most of the classified information needed to perform his or her duties.
-The interim eligibility is made concurrently with the initiation of the investigation and will generally remain in effect until an investigation is completed, at which time the applicant is considered for a final eligibility.
+The interim eligibility will generally remain in effect until an investigation is completed, at which time the applicant is considered for a final eligibility.

 The Personnel Security Management Office for Industry (PSMO-I) reviews the Questionnaire for National Security Position (SF 86) and other files and systems.
 The interim eligibility will be issued only where facts and circumstances indicate access to classified information is clearly consistent with the national security interest of the United States.